Rail transportation in the Philippines: Makati Intra-city Subway

-The Makati Intra-city Subway is an 11-kilometer (6.8 mi) under-construction underground rapid transit line to be located in Makati, Metro Manila, that will link establishments across the city's business district.
-It will be built under a public-private partnership program between the Makati city government and a private consortium, led by Philippine Infradev Holdings.
-The subway was expected to begin construction by December 2020, and Makati Mayor Abigail Binay projects completion by the year 2025.
-On June 20, 2018, IRC Properties Inc. and its Chinese partners secured an ‘original proponent status’ from the city government of Makati for the proposed $3.7-billion Makati intra-city rail transport system.
-The subway will cost $3.7 billion (or ₱192 billion) and is expected to accommodate 700,000 passengers daily.
-It will also have ten stations, with connections to the existing Line 3, the Pasig River Ferry Service, and the approved Line 9 (Metro Manila Subway).
+The Makati Intra-city Subway was a planned 11-kilometer (6.8 mi) under-construction underground rapid transit line to be located in Makati, Metro Manila, that will link establishments across the city's business district.
+It was to be built under a public-private partnership program between the Makati city government and a private consortium, led by Philippine Infradev Holdings.
+The subway was expected to begin construction by December 2020, with a 2025 deadline.
+The ten-station subway line was expected to cost $3.7 billion (or ₱192 billion) and was expected to accommodate 700,000 passengers daily, with connections to the existing Line 3, the Pasig River Ferry Service, and the approved Line 9 (Metro Manila Subway).
+However, after the Makati–Taguig boundary dispute, the subway project was deemed no longer viable.